 The extra point used in the study is Weiwanxiashu.
 This point, also known as Weiguanxiashu (Stomach Controller Lower Shu), is located 1.5 cun lateral to the lower border of the spinous process of the 8th thoracic vertebra.
 Its special indications include the treatment of diabetes, vomiting, chest pain, abdominal pain and pain of the hypochondrium.
 This point functions to clear the heat, generate fluids and works especially well for diabetics with a dry throat.

 LI11 is a He Sea, Earth, Mother and Ghost point.
 It eliminates wind and exterior conditions, cools heat, regulates the Blood and alleviates dampness.
 While this point is commonly used for its heat clearing properties, it has the special function as a Ghost point.
 Sun Si-miao designated 13 acupuncture points as Ghost points based on their ability to treat mania and epilepsy.
 LI11 clears heat effectively thereby preventing it from attacking the Heart and spirit.
 This prevents irritability, chest oppression, mental restlessness and mania associated with Heart Fire and Heart Yin deficiency.
 These functions give us insight into Sun Si-miao’s designation of LI11 as one of the 13 Ghost points.

+SP6 is the Meeting point of the 3 Lower Yin meridians.
+It strengthens the Spleen, transforms dampness, spreads the Liver Qi and benefits the Kidney.
 Reference: Tanakornnuwat, Suwat, et al. "The Effectiveness of Acupuncture in Diabetic Peripheral Neuropathy."
 Journal of Thai Traditional & Alternative Medicine 10.3 (2013): 177-186.